InfectedDuck/CS50x-Week3-Solution-With-Deep-Explanation/README.md

 #### How it Works

 1. The user provides an array of integers via command-line arguments.
-2. The program applies each sorting algorithm to the array:
+2. The program has several functions that apply each sorting algorithm to the array:
    - **Bubble Sort**: Repeatedly steps through the list, compares adjacent items, and swaps them if they are in the wrong order until the list is sorted.
    - **Merge Sort**: Divides the list into smaller parts, sorts each part, and then merges the sorted parts back together.
    - **Selection Sort**: Finds the minimum element from the unsorted portion of the list and moves it to the beginning.
+3. The objective is to determine which sorting algorithm is implemented in each of the provided programs.

 #### Key Points